Kaustubh-77/EV_Energy-Consumption-Using-Predictive-Modelling/README.md

 **Project: Prediction of Energy Consumption of Electric Vehicles in charging stations using Predictive Modelling.**

-**Objective**: This academic project focuses on Prediction of charge consumed by electric vehicles, using Various predictive modelling techniques using Regression, Bagging, Boosting and LSTM based techniques.
+**Objective**: This team academic project focuses on Prediction of charge consumed by electric vehicles, using Various predictive modelling techniques using Regression, Bagging, Boosting and LSTM based techniques.

 Algorithms used:
 1. Linear Regression